Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-     - v1.1.1:
+     - v1.1.2:
         - [=] New features:
+        - Added more robust gate for triggering Ensemble Method in advanced prediction method.
+        - Fixed Multiple Ambiguous report from Explainability Module.
-        - Added Safety warning for Empty dataset in Sequence Encoding function.
+        - Added small Decay for Error counts and Prediction counts after shape alignment due to misaligned shape in calibration penalized check function.
-        - Added Safety warning for len(sequence_inputs.shape) == 1 flowing through Transformer pooled features function in Specific Edge Cases where X is very Small.

      - Note: if you want to see the Changelog history of the library Older versions consider visiting this link:
        - PyPi history: https://pypi.org/project/AbstractIntegratedModule/#history